Logo

 Origination fees are common for some types of loans, such as personal and student loans.
 The fee is often a percentage of the loan amount that is withheld from the loan proceeds when the loan is disbursed.[4]

-Down payments
+Down payment

-Down payment requirements can depend on the lender, type of loan, and your creditworthiness.
-They typically range from 3.5% to 20% for some home loans and 10% to 20% for auto loans.
-However, you may also qualify for a loan without a down payment.
+Lenders may require you to make a down payment to take out a secured auto or home loan.
+Even though your property is collateral for the loan, the lender also wants to be sure you have a personal investment in the loan.
+Down payment requirements can vary, depending on the lender, type of loan, and your creditworthiness.
+They typically range from 3% to 20% for some home loans and 10% to 20% for auto loans.
+However, you may also qualify for a loan without a down payment.[2]

 Prepayment penalties

 A prepayment penalty is a charge you may incur if you pay off a large part (or all) of a loan early.
-Prepayment penalties are not common on many types of loans, but you may encounter them on some mortgages and auto loans.
+You may encounter prepayment fees on some mortgages and auto loans.
 The penalty may also only apply during the first several years of the loan.
+Personal loan lenders may also charge prepayment penalties, although it’s not common.[4]

 Other fees